ShaharBenIshay/Facial-Recognition-Using-CNN/README.md

 9. Conclusions

 ## Part 1: Data Analysis
 The raw data we received as part of the assignment is actually compressed images inside a zip file and txt files.
-After reading the readme file of the Labeled Faces in the Wild dataset and extracting the files, the data can be described as follows:
+After reading the readme file of the Labeled Faces in the dataset and extracting the files, the data can be described as follows:

 - The data is actually the images, sized 250x250 pixels, so they are divided by people.
 Each person has one or more images, which are numbered starting from 0001 (0002, 0003 and so on).
 - The training and test sets are actually defined by the txt files.